hujanais/covid-mobility-ng/README.md

-A bare-bone graphical visualizer to display the Google Mobility Data during the Covid19 pandemic.
+This is bare-bone graphical visualizer written in Angular to display the Google Mobility Data during the Covid19 pandemic.
-Here is the source of the data I used. https://www.google.com/covid19/mobility/
+This application is deplyed to Heroku using docker and served using NGINX.

-This is an angular application that is deployed to Heroku using docker.
+You can checkout the application here: https://covid-mobility.herokuapp.com

 Some development notes (this is really for my to remember what I did)